yzzhang/machine-learning/README.md

 The [Dog Identification App](https://github.com/yzzhang/machine-learning/tree/master/deep_learning/Convolutional_Neural_Networks/dog-project) project makes the first steps towards developing an algorithm that could be used as part of a mobile or web app.
 The app accepts any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.

-The Capital One proprietary <font color="blue">Deep Customer Matching</font> project explores an innovative method for probabilistic customer matching with face recognition using convolutional neural networks.
+The Capital One proprietary <b>Deep Customer Matching</b> project explores an innovative method for probabilistic customer matching with face recognition using convolutional neural networks.
 A patent proposal has been submitted in Capital One, March 15, 2019.

 #### 2.3 Reinforcement Learning